Insights

 Zapier Configuration

-To configure Zapier to catch the payload from your form, just follow the steps below.
+To configure Zapier to catch the payload from your form, follow these steps:

 Testing the webhook